 A standard service restart (server and PostgreSQL) did not resolve the issue.

-Ultimately, the issue was resolved by starting PostgreSQL manually using pg_ctl start and waiting approximately 10–15 minutes for it to start.
+Ultimately, the issue was resolved by manually starting PostgreSQL using pg_ctl start and waiting approximately 10–15 minutes for the startup to complete.
 The default timeout of 300s was not sufficient.
-The service was subsequently able to start successfully.
+The service was subsequently started successfully.

 ERROR: could not create unique index